Predicting aggregate morphology of sequence-defined macromolecules with Recurrent Neural Networks: Results

+To corroborate this observation, we also performed hyperparameter tuning for the regularized linear models.
+These have a single parameter $\alpha$ that controls the relative strength of the regularization term.
+For both Lasso and Ridge, the optimal solution was to drive $\alpha$ towards zero; the regularized models never performed better than vanilla Linear Regression for $k \le 8$.
+However, when $k > 8$ the Linear Regression failed to generalize to the unseen test data.
+On these cases Lasso performed exactly the same as it did for $k = 3$, which was generally very poor but insensitive to the proliferation of input features.
+As a result of these observations, the data reported here are for the default value of $\alpha = 1$ rather than the optimized $\alpha \approx 0$ which approximate Linear Regression.

-MLP and Random Forest perform about the same across the $k$ range, with MLP performing slightly better overall.
+MLP-1 and Random Forest perform about the same as each other across the $k$ range, with MLP-1 performing slightly better overall.
 Random Forest can be seen significantly overfitting even at low $k$, indicating again that $k$-mer token counts are not very informative.
 This is also reinforced by the improved performance of the nonlinear models on the label encoded vectors compared to any $k$.
+Hyperparameter tuning did not yield statistically significant improvement in the Random Forest model.
+MLP-1 was deliberately left unoptimized to compare to the optimized DNN version described in the following section.